 New People Foundation

-We are The New People—a new non-profit dedicated to protecting Michigan’s wild landscapes, building better communities, restructuring society, and reconnecting individuals back to their ancestral heritage as Indigenous people.
+We are The New People.
+We’re a new environmental nonprofit and think tank in Michigan, dedicated to o protecting Michigan’s wild landscapes, building better communities, restructuring society, and reconnecting individuals back to their ancestral heritage as Indigenous people.

 Our Story